cccbr/runningatower/content/docs/healthsafety/_index.md

 A tower is a non-domestic setting, and as such the ***[tower authority](../glossary/#tower-authority)*** has a duty of care over everyone that enters the site or building.
 If something happens on the site the ***[tower authority](../glossary/#tower-authority)*** is responsible and can be found negligent for everything that goes on within the building.
 This is why there are a lot more requirements to manage risks, together with their mitigations and documentation.
 This does not reduce the duty of care on ringers to minimise risk.
 {{</hint>}}

-Further details can be found in the [health and safety policy advice document (CCCBR)](../healthsafety/healthsafetypolicy).
+Further details can be found in the [health and safety policy advice](../healthsafety/healthsafetypolicy).

 Information specific to working in a bell chamber can be found in [Belfry Upkeep Health & Safety](https://belfryupkeep.cccbr.org.uk/docs/040-health-and-safety/).